qualcomm/QcNode/docs/camera.md

 # 1. Introduction
-This document describes Ridehal Camera APIs, and it provides the corresponding code samples that show how to use them.
+This document describes QC Camera APIs, and it provides the corresponding code samples that show how to use them.

 ## 1.1 Functional overview
-Ridehal Camera is a Ridehal component.
+QC Camera is a QC component.
 It's a warpper of Qcarcam which provides user friendly APIs for easy integration of camera on ADAS use case.

 ![camera SW arch](./images/camera-arch.png)